-There is a place for roulette betting progression, but not in the way that most players use it.
 Roulette betting progression is when you vary the bet size after either win or loss.
-As explained in many of my roulette articles, these types of roulette bets are only useful if you begin with a legitimately effecting bet selection strategy.
-The roulette odds are much the same for any roulette bet.
+These types of roulette bets are only useful if you begin with a legitimately effective roulette system.
+There is a place for roulette betting progression, but not in the way most players use it.

 This is when you decrease bet size after losses.
 You can use negative progression so you stay at the table longer.
 But it wont increase your chances of losing because it only decreases the rate at which you lose.